wp-plugins/connections/readme.txt

 * 0.2.3 First version in the repository
 * 0.2.4 Add entry ID to the admin
 * 0.2.7 Added preliminary image support for entries
+* 0.2.8 Added the otption of removing a linked image when editing an entry